mpacer/jupytercon2018/config/proposal.md

 ## Speaker Bios
 Afshin Darian is one of the co-authors of JupyterLab.
 He has been active in the open source community for several years.

+M Pacer is a Jupyter core developer at the Berkeley Institute for Data Science (BIDS) focusing on the intersection between Jupyter and scientific publishing (with an eye toward constructing a total scientific record that is more amenable to machine learning techniques).
+M holds a PhD from UC Berkeley, where their research used machine learning and human experiments to study casual explanation and causal inference, and a BS from Yale University.

 ## Outlining